wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 NOTE: Many land on this as part of their organization's effort to transition to make use of the public cloud.

 <a target="_blank" href="https://techcommunity.microsoft.com/t5/video-hub/top-10-best-practices-for-azure-security/ba-p/1698837">VIDEO</a>:
-<a target="_blank" href="https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/secure/security-top-10">Azure Top Security Best Practices</a> (What, Why, Who, How activities) by People, Process, Technology, and Architecture.
+<a target="_blank" href="https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/secure/security-top-10">Azure Top Security Best Practices</a> identifies these <strong>lifecycle stages</strong> [23]:

+1. Sponsorship and Delegation
+2. Governance
+3. Readiness and Security Awareness
+4. Policy Enforcement
+5. Continuous Monitoring
+<br /><br />

+Here are the major <strong>Objectives</strong> (What, Why, Who, How activities):

 1. People: Educate teams about the cloud security journey
 2. People: Educate teams on cloud security technology